wpeka/wplegalpages/readme.txt

 - Use the guided wizard (Terms & Conditions)
 - Specific Legal Needs (Disclaimers & Disclosures - Affiliates, Consultants, Medical Blogs, Marketers)
 - Returns and Refunds (WooCommerce or e-Commerce Websites)

+= How to create a GDPR contact form? =
+As your contact forms are generally used to collect user email for being contacted, users consent is needed.
+This makes the contact forms subject to GDPR consent rules.
+In WP Legal Pages Pro, you can enable contact form integration.
+This helps to capture informed consent from the users.
+Users can also easily view the privacy policy before submitting the form.

+= Is the cookie notice bar GDPR compliant? =
+The Cookie Notice feature of this plugin is useful for small websites to show basic cookie notice.
+To have GDPR compliant notices, use the [GDPR Cookie Consent Plugin](https://wordpress.org/plugins/gdpr-cookie-consent/)

 = Why use WPLegalPages? =
 GDPR, FTC and other privacy regulators along with ad networks require you to have legal policy pages on your website.
 Instead of spending hours researching and creating your own policy pages, use WPLegalPages to generate them in a few clicks.